TheArcanePowers/Undergrad-Coursework/README.md

 # EMAT10006
 Assignment for Further Computer Programming

-main.py is an interactive script that offers a large variety of settings for running simulations.

-Simulation library offers: Static SEIR, Dynamic SIR, Static Custom COVID model Takes in input of population size, and which strain to model.
+Simulation library (assets/simulations.py) offers: Static SEIR, Dynamic SIR, Static Custom COVID model, which can then be called to compare and model a vast variety of models.

+main.py is an interactive script that showcases and runs COVID simulations with real-life data on spread and death rate, as well as allowing the user to compare the output of two different models with the same input.

+main.py plots and outputs images of simulation with given parameters, as well as printing final state output (numbers of Infected, Dead, etc.).
+This can then be compared with another model running the same parameters.

 ## Installation